Wisconsin Wild Ginseng Program

 - Only in accordance with all other Wisconsin wild ginseng laws found in s.
 29.611, Wisconsin Statutes and ch.
 NR 28, Wisconsin Administrative Code

-Wild ginseng plants shall only be harvested if they possess three or more true leaves - also called prongs - and a flowering/fruiting stalk.
-The entire stalk, minus the mature fruits, shall be kept with the plant until they are taken to the harvester's home or place of business.
+Wild ginseng plants may be harvested only if they possess three or more true leaves (prongs) and a flowering/fruiting stalk.
+The entire stalk, minus mature berries, shall be kept with the plant until they are taken to the harvester's home or place of business.

 For a summary of Wisconsin's wild ginseng laws see: